-Catholic Relief Services (CRS) conducted a detailed needs assessment before the United States Agency for International Development (USAID)/Bureau for Humanitarian Assistance (BHA)-funded Preparing to Enhance Protection in Disasters (PrEPD) project started.
-The assessment looked at safe and dignified programming in disaster preparedness and response activities in the pilot countries (the Philippines, Sierra Leone and Uganda) and at the global level.
+Catholic Relief Services (CRS) conducted a detailed needs assessment before the USAID/BHA-funded Preparing to Enhance Protection in Disasters (PrEPD) project started.
+The assessment looked at safe and dignified programming in disaster preparedness and response activities in the pilot countries (the Philippines, Sierra Leone, and Uganda) and at the global level.
 It highlighted common priorities, perspectives, needs and capacities that may be relevant in other contexts.

 CRS conducted key informant interviews (KIIs).
-At the global level, respondents included representatives of the United Nations High Commissions for Refugees (UNHCR), Caritas Internationalis, the Core Humanitarian Standard (CHS) Alliance and United Nations Office for Disaster Risk Reduction (UNDRR).
-At the country level, there were KIIs with eight organizations in the Philippines, seven in Sierra Leone and four in Uganda.
+At the global level, respondents included representatives of the United Nations High Commissions for Refugees (UNHCR), Caritas Internationalis, the CHS Alliance and United Nations Office for Disaster Risk Reduction (UNDRR).
+At the country level, there were KIIs with eight organizations in the Philippines, seven in Sierra Leone, and four in Uganda.
 A secondary data review examined the gap in safe and dignified programming in disaster preparedness and response work at the global and national levels.